“one of Britain’s most dynamic and powerful young poets” (Arvon Foundation).

 I have extensive experience of teaching, training and workshop facilitation.

-I have worked in a range of settings including schools, prisons, secure and community mental health services.
+I work regularly in a range of settings including schools, prisons, secure and community mental health services.

 In 2006, my first poetry collection was published with Bloodaxe.
 In the same year, I launched a user-led self-harm training organisation.
 I continue to work on a freelance basis as a mental health adviser, trainer and consultant.